IBM/cloudpakforapplications-appmod-workshop/workshop/generatedContent/kube101/Lab1/README.md

    and could be different for you.

 1. `guestbook` is now running on your cluster, and exposed to the internet.
 We need to find out where it is accessible.
    The worker nodes running in the container service get external IP addresses.

+   You can retrieve the public IP addresses of your worker nodes via your cluster overview page.
+Find your cluster from https://cloud.ibm.com/kubernetes/clusters to access the cluster overview page, and select the `worker nodes` from the navigation menu.

-   Get the workers for your cluster and note one (any one) of the public IPs listed on the `<public-IP>` line.
+   Get the workers for your cluster via hte `ibmcloud` cli and note one (any one) of the public IPs listed on the `<public-IP>` line.
 Replace `$CLUSTER_NAME` with your cluster name unless you have this environment variable set.

    ```console
    $ ibmcloud ks workers --cluster $CLUSTER_NAME